benbjohnson/litestream.io/content/getting-started/basic.md

 This tutorial will get you up and running with Litestream locally and replicating a SQLite database to Amazon S3.
 By the end, you'll understand the `replicate` and `restore` commands and be able to continuously backup your database.
-This tutorial assumes you're comfortable on the command line.
+It assumes you're comfortable on the command line.

+_You should expect to complete this tutorial in about 10 minutes._

+## Prerequisites

+### Install Litestream & SQLite

 Before continuing, [please install Litestream on your local machine](/install).

-You will also need SQLite installed for this tutorial.
+You will also need [SQLite](https://sqlite.org/) installed for this tutorial.
 It comes packaged with some operating systems such as Mac OS X but you may need to install it separately.

-## Creating an S3 bucket
+### Creating an S3 bucket

 If you don't already have an Amazon AWS account, you can go [https://aws.amazon.com/](https://aws.amazon.com/) and click "Create Account".